 In reviewing my everyday routine, there were clear signs of why Tornado Yazado was so disastrous.
 Rolling out of bed with zero time or intention to make it.
 Toiletries were covering every open surface in the bathroom.
 All potential outfits from the morning were scattered on the floor even if they were clean.

 It wasn't any different when I got home.
 Throw my purse on the counter, leave my keys under the stack of mail, and my coats accumulate on "the chair." (everyone knows the chair I'm talking about... the one that stores pants, scarves, purses, mail, etc.).
 Then I change into PJs and leave my dirty clothes on the floor to mix with the clean ones from the morning.
 After I cook, crumbs and stains cover the counter and stove.
 Dirty dishes stay in the sink, and my butt stays on the couch watching TV until it's way past my bedtime.

 Yep, my routine was the center of my grief and was affecting my overall mood and wellbeing.
-It was utterly frustrating and absolutely no way to live.
+It was frustrating and no way to live.

 how can i fix my laziness?